iris-qraphql/iris-hs/spec/why-gql-needs-typed-scalars.md

     Node: import('@types/richtext').RichTextNode
 ```

-However, this approach has following problems:
+However, this approach has the following problems:

-- What if I want different target languages (Java, TS, Flow, Elm ... ), should I manually provide type definition library for each particular target language? then  i have to maintain each of them , If I want to introduce updates in the data types
+- What if I want different target languages (Java, TS, Flow, Elm ... )?
+Should I manually provide a type definitions library for each particular target language?
+Even if I do that, I have to maintain each of them to introduce updates in the data types.
-- am i sure as a client that published types library is not outdated?
+- am I sure as a client that the published types library is not outdated?
+- Am I sure I have the correct version of the type definitions for the API?
-- validity of the values is not checked by the GraphQL automatically, but developer has to check it manually.
+- The validity of the values is not checked by GraphQL automatically, but the developer has to check it manually.
+-Never the less, in Apollo Codegen, I have to map library types to scalar types by hand.

-in best case, we should have typed scalars (which we have in `Iris` as `data` types). typed scalar will represent just JSON value and will not get its dedicated resolver.
-GraphQL compiler would only check if value is matches to type definition and will not try to automatically resolve its fields. that way we would not run into infinite loop but still have type safety guaranteed by compiler.
+A general solution in GraphQL is typed scalars (which we have in `Iris` as `data` types).
+A typed scalar will represent just JSON value and not get its dedicated resolver.
+GraphQL compiler will only check if the value matches the type definition and will not automatically resolve its fields.
+That way, we would not run into an infinite loop but still have type safety guaranteed by the compiler.

-one attempt of solving this problem in GraphQL is to provide type annotations with `JSDoc` in scalar description. a type generator could parse annotations and generate corresponding types. in addition,  directive `@JSDoc` could parse types from the description and automatically validate scalar (inputs/outputs) values.
+One attempt of solving this problem in GraphQL is to provide type annotations with `JSDoc` in the scalar description, where a type generator could parse annotations and generate corresponding types.
+In addition, a server with the directive `@JSDoc` could use these annotations to validate scalar (inputs/outputs) values.

 graphql-schema